Chronomap/Not-The-Human/README.md

 ## Want one?

-All relevant STL and STEP files are available
+STL file for printing is available

 Additional parts needed:
 - Bruce the Keyboard PCB (Currently closed source)